10 beautiful places to visit in the Cotswolds, England

 What's the best way to get around in the Cotswolds?

-The best way to get to the Cotswolds is by car.
+Public transport is very limited in this area, so the best way to get to the Cotswolds is by car.
 If you are planning on staying for a few days to explore the area and you don’t have your own car, I would recommend hiring one.
 This will give you full flexibility to combine several stops at different towns and villages in the Cotswolds during your visit.

 Most of the car parks are located just outside the town or village centre and they are normally pay and display, so just bear that in mind, although most of the car park machines do take cards or have the option to pay by phone.